rupeshtr78/vector-embed-rust/README.md

 # PG Vector Embedding and Query Rust

 This repository contains a Rust-based system for managing vector embeddings and querying them using a PostgreSQL-backed vector database.
-The system is designed to handle embedding generation, storage, and querying, with support for various edge cases and error handling.
+The system is designed to handle embedding generation, storage, and querying.

 ## Table of Contents